 As more and more B2B buyers turn to online distributors to buy spare parts, manufacturers are encountering a problem.
 They’re losing business.
 Why?
 To put it simply, if you’re not selling online, it’s easier to buy equivalent parts from someone else.
 That’s especially true if you aren’t offering visual parts ordering with interactive, exploded diagrams.

-Clearly, then, parts manufacturers must define a digital strategy.
+Clearly, then, manufacturers must define a spare parts strategy for the digital age.
 Here are 4 factors to consider as you define yours.

-Your B2B end users want to buy online
+Your spare parts buyers want to shop online

 Here’s what leading market research says about B2B buyer preferences: